Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 Their strategy was a bold one, but what did they have to lose?

-Executive Director of the Range Allotment Owners Association, Angus McIntosh, of Craig, Colorado, agrees with much of the Bundys’ philosophies.
+Executive Director of the Range Allotment Owners Association, Angus McIntosh, of Craig, Colo., agrees with much of the Bundys’ philosophies.

 While McIntosh doesn’t agree that the state owns the land, he says that the federal government, as a landowner, is just a proprietor.

-While McIntosh believes case law disagrees with the Bundy’s position on state ownership of federal lands – most recently Utah division of State Lands v. the United States, he clarifies that while the federal government might own land, it does not have exclusive jurisdiction over it.
+While McIntosh believes case law disagrees with the Bundy’s position on state ownership of federal lands — most recently Utah division of State Lands v. the United States, — he clarifies that while the federal government might own land, it does not have exclusive jurisdiction over it.
+Specific words are used for a reason – and each has it’s own definition, says McIntosh.
+“An ‘allotment’ is a property interest in real estate like a lot or Homestead, whereas a ‘permit’ is a permissive regulatory document such as a building ‘permit.’
+Many people confuse the two.
+A permit is not a property interest in real estate, an ‘allotment’ is real property and can be sold, mortgaged, or inherited.”

 Ryan Bundy points out that because the ranchers don’t own the soil, they can’t and won’t exclude others from using the land.